(MASTER OF ARTS ONLY)

 - Coursework to fulfill the regional language proficiency requirement (varies; typically 2-4 courses or 8-16 units)

-- Approved electives to bring the total to 64 units (typical choices might include: theory or methodology courses that do not directly address the region; additional language study; or professional school courses that relate to future career plans)
+- Approved electives to bring the total to 64 units (typical choices might include: relevant area studies, theory or methodology courses that do not directly address the region; additional language study; or professional school courses that relate to future career plans)

 - All course selections are made in consultation with the director of graduate studies for Regional Studies — Russia, Eastern Europe, and Central Asia (REECA)

 - Students must maintain at least a B average to remain in good standing

 Regional Language Proficiency Requirement

 All REECA students are required to demonstrate a high level of proficiency in Russian or another regularly-taught language of the region.
 Students wishing to fulfill the requirement in a non-Russian language should assume four courses (16 units) and consult with the program office for details.
 There are three options for fulfilling this requirement in Russian:

 - Pass the Russian Language Qualifying Exam, which is normally offered once per year at the start of fall term.
 This three-hour exam requires accurate translation of excerpts on history, politics, and economics taken from the Russian press and scholarly journals.
 The use of a dictionary is permitted.

 - Complete, with a grade of A- or higher in each, Russian 102r AND one fourth-year Russian language course (Russian 111, 112, 113, 114, 115, 120r).